JorjaKark/FSI-LABS-9/LOGBOOK11.md

 <figcaption><b>Figure 19</b>–CSR extensions showing the Subject Alternative Name (SAN) field.</figcaption>

-The CSR also contains the required **X509v3 Subject Alternative Name** extension:
+The decoded output confirms that the SAN extension includes all required DNS entries, which is essential for browser compatibility.

 ```
 DNS:www.group06.com